bondarchuk 2 years ago

 So j/k operate on "one display line" instead of ignoring wrapping.

-sasas a year ago
+sasas 2 years ago

 Tavis Ormandy released some patches to get WordPerfect for UNIX (terminal based) to run on Linux [1]